mafe72/NESPi-Fan-Control-Board/README.md

 ----------

-Use Aternative GPIO Fan ON/OFF Signal
+Use Alternative GPIO Fan ON/OFF Signal
 -----------
 To use an alternative GPIO signal, edit the ```fan_ctrl.py``` script and adjust the following parameters to your needs: